Implementing a Process for Complaint Management

 A lot depends on your baseline benchmark.
 To track how your software is performing, it’s important to lay down quantifiable improvement criteria from which you can measure progress.

-First, establish benchmarks based on current status/status before implementation.
+First, establish benchmarks based on current status or status before implementation.
 For example, how many complaints are answered per week or month, what changes have been driven by customer feedback (more soy products, a Vegan menu, etc.) and how has the level of positive feedback altered?
 Measuring progress against these initial metrics over time allows restaurants can arm themselves with solid facts that enable them to show demonstrable, quantifiable ROI from their software application.

 Here are some key questions to ask in order to benchmark how well a complaint management software application is performing: